Honoring the Legendary Dick Hoyt

 When you think of the word “dedication,” there is one individual who comes to mind who has demonstrated a love and devotion to his family, in particular to his son, Rick, who was diagnosed at birth as a spastic quadriplegic with cerebral palsy.
 He has spent the past four decades inspiring countless people in the special needs community.
 This very “special” special needs father has demonstrated a commitment to a purpose much greater than himself, which has helped inspire people with disabilities, as well as families all around the world.

-Here, we are honoring the late, great, Dick Hoyt, Sr., who recently passed away in March at the age of 80.
+Here, we are honoring the late, great, Dick Hoyt, Sr., who passed away on March 17, 2021 at the age of 80.
 His unmatched commitment to his son, family, and the special needs community has offered fathers of special needs children all around the globe great hope, inspiration, and encouragement.
 Mr. Hoyt has shed light on what it truly means to never give up, despite the daily challenges that are presented to parents raising a child with special needs.

 Dick Hoyt was born on June 1, 1940.
 He grew up in a big family of 10 kids (five boys and five girls) in the small town of North Reading, MA.
 Dick enjoyed staying active throughout his youth.
 In high school, he was a three-sport athlete and was the captain of his high school’s football team.
 Upon graduation, Dick entered into the Air National Guard, where he spent the next 37 years serving his country.

 In 1962, Dick and his wife, Judy, gave birth to Rick (their eldest of three sons).
 At birth, Rick was diagnosed with a condition known as spastic quadriplegic with cerebral palsy.
 Many doctors suggested the institutionalization of Rick, saying that he would be nothing more than a vegetable.
 However, the Hoyts saw otherwise.